Instant Pot Potatoes – A complete guide

 3. Poke the potatoes evenly with a fork.
 This prevents the potatoes from exploding or cracking in the Instant Pot.

-4. Place a trivet in the Instant Pot and then add water.
-Use 1 cup for 6-quarts and 1.5 cups for 8 quarts.
+4. Place a trivet in the Instant Pot and add water.
+Use 1 cup for 6 quarts and 1.5 cups for 8 quarts.

-• Large (8 inches+ in circumference, weighing 10 oz+): 18-20 minutes and let the pressure release naturally.
-Russets potatoes fall in this category because of their large size.
+• Large (8 inches+ in circumference, weighing 10 oz+): 18-20 minutes, and let the pressure release naturally.
+Russet potatoes fall into this category because of their large size.
 I use this size to boil potatoes for aloo parathas

-• Medium (7 inches in circumference, weighing 6-9 oz): 14-16 minutes and let the pressure release naturally.
+• Medium (7 inches in circumference, weighing 6-9 oz): 14-16 minutes, and let the pressure release naturally.
 Medium-sized potatoes are great for sandwiches.
-While making sandwiches, I usually cook for around 13-14 minutes so that they don’t fall apart when slicing.
+I usually cook them for around 13-14 minutes so that they don’t fall apart when slicing.

 • Baby potatoes (4 inches in circumference): 5 minutes and let the pressure release naturally.
 Baby potatoes are perfect to make Dum aloo